lunaflight/courserekt/CONTRIBUTING.md

     - Contains all assets for the documentation of the project.
 ├── README.md
     - Documentation for users
+├── local-requirements.txt
+    - Contains all the Python dependencies required in the project.
 ├── requirements.txt
-    - Contains the Python dependencies required in the project.
+    - Contains only the Python dependencies required to deploy the project on vercel.
 ├── ruff.toml
     - Contains the Ruff configuration specified for the project.
 ├── src